olucurious/Awesome-ARKit/README.md

 * [Arcane Maze](https://itunes.apple.com/app/id1278819229) - Find your way out of maze.
 * [Waazy](https://itunes.apple.com/us/app/waazy-magic-ar-video-maker/id1286992749) - Waazy is an augmented reality short video clips shooting and sharing app, making it possible to bring virtual characters and objects to the real world
 * [Gruesome Gotham](https://itunes.apple.com/us/app/gruesome-gotham/id1299224537) - Murder!
 Mystery!
 Intrigue!
 Get a glimpse at New York City’s 19th century crime scenes using augmented reality.
 Travel between six murderous moments on the map and see the deadly deeds unfold right before your eyes.
+* [AR Snake Simulator](https://itunes.apple.com/us/app/ar-snake-simulator/id1305140729?mt=8) - AR game that is worth your attention!
+Can you become the longest player?
+What are you waiting for?
+Develop your skills, try to survive and eat more diamonds!

 # Tutorials